corlinp/Victor/README.md

 ## Real-world performance on my laptop

 For a database with 100K vectors:
-- Load all vectors in from a Python program via /add: `230 sec`
+- Loading all vectors from a Python program via /add: `230 sec`
-- Restore index from disk (on startup): `1.5 sec`
+- Restoring index from disk (on startup): `1.5 sec`
 - Memory use: `2.8 GB`
 - Avg. call to /search: `0.2 sec`

-If you're storing more than 100K vectors, well you should probably be using something else.
+If you're storing more than 100K vectors, you should probably consider using something else.

 ## API